rittikad/Cartify-Data-Analytics/README.md

 - Developed a **relational database in SQLite** covering customers, orders, products, discounts, campaigns, and website activity.
 - Generated realistic **synthetic datasets** using Python, Faker, and Generative AI.
 - Ensured **data integrity** with primary/foreign keys, unique constraints, composite keys, and cascading deletions.
 - **Normalised data** to reduce redundancy and improve scalability.

+### Data Generation
+Synthetic datasets for Cartify were generated using Python's Faker library, simulating realistic customer, product, and transaction data.
+The full code and methodology are detailed in the project report (Appendix), and the generated CSVs are loaded into the database for analysis.

 ## Execution & Technical Skills
 - Engineered **ER diagrams** and implemented a structured database to capture customer interactions, campaign engagement, and sales.